agenericapple/goose/README.md

 Goose is your ticket to desktop chaos with a twist of avian absurdity.
 Simply put, it's an app that introduces an evil, annoying, yet irresistibly cute goose to your digital realm.
 Ready to embrace the honktastic mayhem?

+## BadUSB
+There are a few messages in german.
+(Eigentlich ned des is Wienerisch - Sag a mal bist deppat oda wos?) if ykyk

 ## Installation
 1. Go to https://agenericapple.github.io/goose
 2. Click the Goose